OultimoCoder/cloudflare-planetscale-hono-boilerplate/README.md

 current throughput e.g. if you have 12 requests allowed every 1 second and remaining is 0 you are at 100% throughput, but if it is 6 you are 50% throughput.
 This value constantly changes as the window progresses either increasing or decreasing based on your throughput

+The rate limit will be based on IP unless the user is authenticated then it will be based on the user ID.

 ## Contributing